IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/:persistentId/returnToAuthor?persistentId=doi:10.5072/FK2/J8SJZB" -H "Content-type: application/json" -d @reason-for-return.json

 The review process can sometimes resemble a tennis match, with the authors submitting and resubmitting the dataset over and over until the curators are satisfied.
 Each time the curators send a "reason for return" via API, that reason is persisted into the database, stored at the dataset version level.

+The :ref:`send-feedback` API call may be useful as a way to move the conversation to email.
+However, note that these emails go to contacts (versus authors) and there is no database record of the email contents. (:ref:`dataverse.mail.cc-support-on-contact-emails` will send a copy of these emails to the support email address which would provide a record.)

 Link a Dataset
 ~~~~~~~~~~~~~~